Tasneem227/HospitalMSs/README.md

 8 MVC.
 This project aims to streamline the management processes within hospitals, providing a centralized, fast, and secure platform that integrates all hospital data and minimizes vulnerabilities against hacking attempts.
-Project Objective
+Project Objective:-
 Our primary goal is to enhance the efficiency of hospital management through a secure and robust system that facilitates data handling, patient management, and administrative operations.
 The system aims to ensure data accuracy and integrity while providing a user-friendly interface for healthcare professionals.
 Technologies Used
-● Backend: .NET Core 8 MVC, Entity Framework, Repository Pattern, MSSQL ● Front-End: HTML5, CSS3, JavaScript, Bootstrap
+● Backend: .NET Core 8 MVC, Entity Framework, Repository Pattern, MSSQL ● Front-End: HTML5, CSS3, Bootstrap
 ● Design Patterns: Repository Pattern
 ● Database: MSSQL with Entity Framework for data management ● Operations: CRUD (Create, Read, Update, Delete)